Skip to content

 Pod Sizes

-Watasu’s process pods come in T-shirt sizes from standard-1x to standard-16x.
-Each step roughly doubles CPU and memory.
+Watasu’s process pods come in T-shirt sizes from hobby to standard-16x.
+Each standard step doubles CPU and memory.

 Terminal window